Disability Advocacy and COVID-19

 • Ensure states have the funding needed to make voting safe and accessible this election.

-Changes in the U.S. Postal Service:
+Changes in the U.S. Postal Service

-The National Council on Independent Living (NCIL) and the American Association of People with Disabilities (AAPD) are deeply concerned about reports of delays in deliveries and reduced capacity of the U.S. Postal Service (USPS).
+The National Council on Independent Living (NCIL) and AAPDare deeply concerned about reports of delays in deliveries and reduced capacity of the USPS.
 The recent changes in operations of the USPS and the resulting delays pose a threat to the equal participation of people with disabilities in our communities, our health, and our civil rights.
-People with disabilities rely on USPS to receive important information and necessities, such as prescription medications and medical supplies, bills and

 AAPD and the NCIL collected stories of people with disabilities impacted by the recent USPS changes.
 We collected over 100 stories and sent a sample of them with this letter to House Leadership and members of the House Oversight Committee in advance of their hearing on the USPS on August 24, 2020.
-Below are the quotes that stood out the most:

 On Friday, April 3 AAPD hosted a teleconference focused on the legal non-discrimination obligations for healthcare providers during the COVID-19 crisis.
 The teleconference addressed legal rights for people with disabilities in health care settings, current practices related to people with disabilities in medical triage, and recommendations to prevent medical rationing and disability discrimination.
 Featured presenters and experts were: